haozhetan/haozhetan.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I will be joining INFORMS International Meeting, Singapore (July 20-23, 2025) and present our newest work.
+I will be joining INFORMS International Meeting, Singapore (July 20-23, 2025).
 See you then!